John A. Graham

 As an active facilitator of cultural exchange, Graham organizes performance tours in the United States for ensembles such as the critically acclaimed Anchiskhati Church Choir (2016, 2005), the Sakhioba Ensemble (2012), and the Zedashe Folk Ensemble (2007).
 He also assists with performance tours in Georgia, organizing for the Yale Slavic Women's Chorus, the Capitol Hill Chorale, and others.

-Graham lectures regularly on topics relating to the history and revival of Georgian sacred music, and gives practical workshops on Georgian folk and sacred music.
-At Princeton, he directed two Georgian folk choirs, and currently directs the Yale Georgian choir.
-He holds a master’s degree from Princeton University (2009), and a bachelor’s degree in Ethnomusicology from Wesleyan University (2003).
+John A. Graham lectures regularly on topics relating to the history and revival of Georgian sacred music, and gives practical workshops on Georgian folk and sacred music.
+At Princeton, he directed two Georgian folk choirs during the years 2006-2013, the Yale Georgian choir (2015-2016), and currently sings in the Aghsavali Choir in Tbilisi.

 Currently, Graham directs his own high-end cultural tourism business John Graham Tours.
 The company currently offers tours in Georgia, Armenia, Turkey, and Ethiopia.
 Reviews for the business have been outstanding on Facebook, Tripadvisor, and the Testimonials page, and one tour was featured on the front page of the New York Times.